Eligibility & Guidelines

 - Performance — The program or project is evidence-based, studied, and/or has proven to be effective.

-- Step 1: If your organization has never received a Daniels Fund grant, we ask that you first review our Eligibility & Guidelines information here.
+- Step 1: If your organization has never received a Daniels Fund grant, we ask that you first review our Eligibility & Guidelines information on this page, and the state-specific information on the Colorado or Wyoming pages.

-- Step 2: If you believe your request fits well within our eligibility guidelines, click the button below to fill out an inquiry form on our Grants Portal.
+- Step 2: If you believe your request fits well within our eligibility guidelines, click the button on the Colorado or Wyoming page to fill out an inquiry form on our Grants Portal.

 - Step 3: Within the inquiry form, schedule a phone call with a Daniels Fund representative to determine if your program or project is a likely candidate for funding before you take the time to complete a full application.